How to Teach English in China

 Teaching Jobs in China

-Today China is emerging as a global financial force, and as English is the established global language of commerce, a primary focus of the Chinese government is improving English competency amongst its citizens.
+Today, China is emerging as a global financial force, and as English is the established global language of commerce, science, entertainment, and aviation.
+It stands to reason that a primary focus of the Chinese government is improving English competency amongst its citizens.

 They say that as many as 400 million Chinese people are studying English, which is one-third of the country’s population, and the value of the English-training market is estimated to be US$4.5 billion annually.